-Air pollution is not just restricted to the surroundings outside our homes, but a great chunk of this pollution resides with us in the houses.
-It is not only the obnoxious smoke or pollutants whizzing up from factories that is risky but a number of contaminants emitted during our household chores up the ante and pose danger to our health.
+Air pollution is not just restricted to the surroundings outside our homes.
+Actually, a great chunk of this pollution resides in our homes.
+It is not only the obnoxious smoke or pollutants whizzing up from factories that is risky, but a number of contaminants emitted during our household chores and pose danger to our health.

 Humidity becomes a breeding ground for dust mites and molds and therefore it becomes necessary to maintain a healthy humidity level.
 Ideally, humidity levels should be around 30%-50% which will keep the allergens at bay.
 The best way to keep the humidity levels to a healthy level is to use a dehumidifier and an air conditioner in summer.

 This will reduce the moisture in the indoor air and will also scale down the pollen count of the air.
 You can also use an exhaust fan in places of cooking, using dishwasher, or bathing.
 Make sure you keep the vent of the clothes dryer outside and also empty the drips pans in the window air conditioner and dehumidifier

 Remember whenever you paint a room or buy a new piece of furniture, there is a pungent smell in your house.
 The smell is because of a nasty chemical that comes from a liquid additive, changes into a gaseous state, and permeates in the indoor air of your room.

 This phenomenon is called off-gassing.
 Similarly, off-gassing also occurs as a result of formaldehyde used in furniture which remains in the air for many years.
 So, what is the way out?
 Use organic bedding as they will consume a large portion of the off-gassed chemicals.